 Makerere is the eighth largest University in Africa, accounting for 50% of University enrollment in Uganda.
 Ranked 5th in Africa by Times higher education in Africa (2018), Makerere is the 2nd top Research University in Africa with 90% of research publications in Uganda.
-It also has the largest Library on the African Continent, with 200,000 volumes; 4,000 seater capacity, the fastest internet and largest band-width in Africa outside South Africa.
-The university has 10 Colleges with more than 250 degree programs, with about 1600 academic staff, covering a variety of domains of academics specializing in various aspects.
-In addition, Makerere University hosts a number of globally recognized centres of excellence:
+It also has the largest Library on the African Continent, with 200,000 volumes; a 4,000 seater capacity, the fastest internet, and the largest bandwidth in Africa outside South Africa.
+The university has 10 Colleges with more than 250-degree programs, with about 1600 academic staff, covering a variety of domains of academics specializing in various aspects.
+In addition, Makerere University hosts a number of globally recognized centers of excellence:

 - i) the Makerere World Bank Regional Centre of Excellence in Crop Improvement (MaRCCI),

 - ii) African Research Universities Alliance (ARUA) Centre of Excellence for Notions on Identity

 iii) the UNESCO Centre of Excellence in Journalism and Media Studies.